GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

-Table~\ref{tab:manual} contains the results from this comparison.
-For GPT-2 XL, the Example-Only search outperforms \algoname.
+\paragraph{Results.} First, Table~\ref{tab:manual} shows that our search outperforms manual rewriting for all models, by $5.56$, $2.29$ and $1.50$ points for GPT-2 XL, InstructGPT \babbage{} and \curie{}, respectively.
+Next we observe that example search outperforms \algoname{} for GPT-2 XL.
 However, when we use the InstructGPT models that have been designed to follow textual instructions better~\cite{ouyangtraining}, \algoname{} outperforms the exemplar prompt search (by $1.54$ and $1.62$ points for \babbage{} and \curie{} respectively).
-Task-level comparison of \algoname{} and Example-Only search is present in Appendix~\ref{app:few-shot}.
-In this experiment, we use a reasonably simple Examples-Only search method that uses the same resources as \algoname{}, but we note that more complex methods might also be considered.
-Relative to our example search, one could use a genetic algorithm~\cite{kumar-talukdar-2021-reordering}, find a different example-set for each test instance~\cite{liu2021makes}, or use search heuristics that do not rely on a labeled score set~\cite{lu2021fantastically}.
+In Appendix~\ref{app:prompt}, we find that the number of tasks where performance improves is highest for \algoname{} across models.